 You may also be able to find information about testing related problems at your school on this pro bono web site.

-You are eligible for this discharge if, at the time of enrollment, you would not have been able to meet the state requirements for employment in the occupation for which you were being trained.
+For loan issued before July 1, 2020, you are eligible for a loan discharge if, at the time of enrollment, you would not have been able to meet the state requirements for employment in the occupation for which you were being trained.
 The reasons for failure to meet the minimum requirements could be a physical or mental condition, age, criminal record, or any other reason accepted by the Department of Education.

 In most cases, you will have to fill out a false certification/disqualifying status form to apply.
 (There are limited cases in which the government will accept an oral application.)
 You should send the application by certified mail, return receipt requested.